 with the error function ${\rm erf}(z)=2\int^z_0 e^{-t^2} dt/\sqrt{\pi}$.
 The values of the three different speeds are set numerically to the escape speed $v_{ \mbox{esc}}=544$ km s${}^{-1}$, the speed of the Sun relative to the DM reference frame $v_{0}=220$ km s${}^{-1}$ and the Earth speed $v_{E}=232$ km s${}^{-1}$ in the galactic frame.

-By integrating the recoil-energy distribution $dR/dE_R$ in Eq.$\,$(\ref{eq:recoil_energy_dm_detection_distribution}) and taking into account the detection efficiencies of the XENONnT experiment~\cite{XENON:2023cxc}, we can evaluate the number of recoil DM detection events.
+By integrating out the recoil-energy distribution $dR/dE_R$ in Eq.$\,$(\ref{eq:recoil_energy_dm_detection_distribution}) and taking into account the detection efficiencies of the XENONnT experiment~\cite{XENON:2023cxc}, we can evaluate the number of recoil DM detection events.
 For the details of calculating the expected signal events we refer to Appendix B of Ref.~\cite{Hisano:2020qkq}.
-The left panel of Fig.$\,$\ref{fig:direct_plots} shows the 90\% CL constraint on the normalized coupling $|a_{1/2}|/\Lambda^{2}$ versus the DM mass $m_\chi$ in the spin-1/2 case, while the middle (right) panel shows the constraint on the normalized coupling $|a_1|/\Lambda^{2}$ ($|b_1|/\Lambda^{2}$) versus the DM mass $m_\chi$ in the spin-1 case.
+The top (bottom) left panel of Fig.$\,$\ref{fig:direct_plots} shows the 90\% CL constraint on the normalized coupling $|a_{1/2}|/\Lambda^{2}$ ($|a_{3/2}|/\Lambda^{2}$) versus the DM mass $m_\chi$ in the spin-1/2 (3/2) case.
+The top (bottom) middle panel shows the constraint on the normalized coupling $|a_1|/\Lambda^{2}$ ($|a_2|/\Lambda^{2}$) versus $m_\chi$, and the top (bottom) right panel shows the constraint on the normalized coupling $|b_1|/\Lambda^{2}$ ($|b_2|/\Lambda^{2}$) versus $m_\chi$ in the spin-1 (2) case.
 In each plot, the excluded region of the corresponding coupling versus the DM mass is shown as the red-shaded area bounded by the exclusion limit with a red solid line.
-Note that the second term proportional to the recoil energy $E_R$ on the coupling $|a_1|/\Lambda^{2}$ in Eq.~\eqref{eq:spin-1_recoil_energy_distribution} is much smaller than unity, that is, $m_TE_R/(2m_\chi^2)\ll 1$, leading to only a tiny difference between the exclusion limits on $|a_{1/2}|/\Lambda^{2}$ and $|a_1|/\Lambda^{2}$ due to the different spin-average factors, 1/4 versus 1/6.
-In contrast, the coupling $|b_1|/\Lambda^{2}$ involves only the tiny term $m_TE_R/(2m_\chi^2)$.
-As an obvious consequence, the normalized coupling $|b_1|/\Lambda^{2}$ gets a much weaker constraint than the other two normalized couplings, as shown clearly in the right frame of Fig.$\,$\ref{fig:direct_plots}.
-For the expected sensitivities of the upcoming XENONnT with the 30 ton-year exposure shown as the dashed lines, we relied simply on scaled statistics without accounting for potential future improvements in background rejection and the control of systematic uncertainties.
+Note that each of the second terms proportional to the recoil energy $E_R$ on the couplings, $|a_1|/\Lambda^{2}$ and $|a_2|/\Lambda^{2}$ in Eqs.~\eqref{eq:spin-1_recoil_energy_distribution} and~\eqref{eq:spin-2_recoil_energy_distribution} is much smaller than unity, i.e., $m_TE_R/(2m_\chi^2)\ll 1$, and hence the direct detection bounds on the $|a_i|/\Lambda^2$ couplings with $i=1/2,1,3/2,2$ are dominantly determined by the spin-averaged factors.
+On the other hand, the direct detection cross sections are suppressed by $m_T E_R/2 m_\chi^2$ once they are dominated by the $|b_i|/\Lambda^2$ term with $i=1,2$, which results in the negligible sensitivities as shown in the right panels.
+The tiny difference between the limits on the couplings, $|b_1|/\Lambda^{2}$ and $|b_2|/\Lambda^{2}$, arise from the different spin-averaged and polarization-weighted factors, 1/6 and 7/120, in the detection rates, respectively.
+For the expected sensitivities of the upcoming XENONnT with the 20 ton-year exposure shown with the dashed lines, we relied simply on scaled statistics without accounting for potential future improvements in background rejection and the control of systematic uncertainties.